Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

-By doing so,~\cite{scetbon2024fip} ensures that the embedded samples admit the same causal structure as the original samples.
-However, this embedding layer is only adapted if the samples considered are all drawn from the same observational distribution, as the representation of the nodes, that is given by the codebook $\bm{C}$, is fixed.
+This ensures that the embedded samples preserve the original causal structure.
+However, this embedding layer is only adapted if the samples considered are all drawn from the same observational distribution, as the representation of the nodes given by the codebook $\bm{C}$, is fixed.
 In order to generalize their embedding strategy to the case where multiple SCMs are considered, we consider conditional codebooks and positional embeddings adapted for each dataset.
-More formally, given a dataset $\dx$ and a causal graph $\gG$, we propose to define the conditional codebook and positional embedding associated as
+Given a dataset $\dx$ and a causal graph $\gG$, we propose to define the conditional codebook and positional embedding as